Yevgeny Ivanov (spy): Memoirs

 Ivanov's partially ghost-written memoirs The Naked Spy were published in 1992.
 In the book Ivanov stated that he had been able to obtain significant military intelligence by accessing British political circles.
 However he claimed that his GRU seniors remained unaware of his relationship with Keeler until the story broke in the UK, since he saw no need to report upon a private relationship.

 Cultural references

 Ivanov is portrayed by Jeroen Krabbé in the 1989 film Scandal, and by Ian Conningham in Andrew Lloyd Webber's stage musical Stephen Ward the Musical, which opened at the Aldwych Theatre on 19 December 2013.

 Ivanov was portrayed by Visar Vishka, a Yugoslavian-born actor, in the 2019 BBC TV drama series, The Trial of Christine Keeler.

-Peter Sellers portrayed Ivanov in British audio comedy Fool Britannia (1963).
+Peter Sellers portrayed Ivanov in the British audio comedy Fool Britannia (1963).